What is a Bridging Loan Secured Against? – A Brief Overview for Investors

 Disclaimer

-MFS are a bridging loan and buy-to-let mortgage provider, not financial advisors.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
 Therefore, Investors are encouraged to seek professional advice.
+The information in this content is correct at time of writing.

 what are bridging loans secured against

 Property chains are very common.
 To buy one property, many people must first sell another.
 But it can be difficult to align the dates such that both transactions can be completed on the same day.
-Alternatively, if you are planning on renovating a property, many people struggle to free up enough capital to complete the refurbishments.
+Alternatively, if you are planning on renovating a property, you may struggle to free up enough capital to complete the refurbishments.
 Also, if you have bought a property at an auction, it can be challenging to secure the funds within the 28-day completion period most auction houses stipulate.
 In all three of these cases, a bridging loan could help.
 However, many ask us: what is a bridging loan secured against?

 blog divider up